Privacy and GDPR

 Data processing agreement

 Salonnare processes data on your behalf.
-If you need a formal Data Processing Agreement for your records, you can request one through the support page.
+If you need a formal data processing agreement for your records, you can request one from the support page.

 Privacy compliance doesn't have to be complicated.
-Here are three habits that keep you on the right side:
+Three habits that keep you on the right side:

-- Only collect what you need — You don't have to fill in every field for every client.
+- Only collect what you need -- don't fill in every field for every client.

-- Respond promptly to data requests — Salonnare makes it a matter of clicks.
+- Respond quickly to data requests -- the export button makes it a matter of clicks.